hannesnel/KeyCanvas/README.md

 - No debounce (script wrongfully detects multiple clicks as double-clicks)
 - Using LokiJS as a store for the 'documents' and user profiles, the db is human readable although passwords are encrypted using bcrypt
 - New design name and dimensions are immutable
+- Firefox - canvas.ellipse not supported (use chrome)

 ## Usage
 1. Clone repo